Lac-Saint-Louis

+It is on the southwestern tip of the Island of Montreal, encompassing a small part of the city of Montreal.
+Its population was 108,579 at the 2016 Canadian census.

+Since 2004, its Member of Parliament (MP) has been Francis Scarpaleggia of the Liberal Party.

 Geography

-The district includes the Cities of Beaconsfield, and Pointe-Claire; the Towns of Baie-d'Urfé, Kirkland and Sainte-Anne-de-Bellevue; the Municipality of Senneville; and the western part of the borough of Pierrefonds-Roxboro of the city of Montreal.
+The district includes the cities of Beaconsfield and Pointe-Claire; the towns of Baie-d'Urfé, Kirkland and Sainte-Anne-de-Bellevue; the municipality of Senneville; and the western part of the borough of Pierrefonds-Roxboro of the city of Montreal.

-The neighbouring ridings are Pierrefonds—Dollard, Dorval—Lachine—LaSalle and Vaudreuil—Soulanges.
+The neighbouring ridings are Pierrefonds—Dollard, Dorval—Lachine—LaSalle and Vaudreuil.

 History

 The electoral district was created in 1996 from Lachine—Lac-Saint-Louis and Vaudreuil ridings.

 This riding was largely untouched by the 2012 electoral redistribution, gaining a small territory from Notre-Dame-de-Grâce—Lachine.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament:

 Election results

 Note: Conservative vote is compared to the total of the Canadian Alliance vote and Progressive Conservative vote in the 2000 election.

 Note: Canadian Alliance vote is compared to the Reform vote in 1997 election.